-Facial harmony and rejuvenation is one of Dr Farhadieh’s areas of special interest and training.
+Facial surgery is one of Dr Farhadieh’s areas of special interest and training.
 At its most fundamental, the face can be thought of as made up of three sets of components.
 These are the:

 In broad terms, facial rejuvenation involves differential manipulation of these components, depending on the patient’s needs.
 It is worth bearing in mind that although a patient may highlight a particular area of major concern, the face needs to be considered as a whole.
 An alteration in an individual part will affect the whole.
 Dr Farhadieh will discuss this with you and will address your needs in this context.